 Here, be sure to have your camera ready to get a shot of the iconic Leaning Tower, the famous bell tower in the ‘Square of Miracles’, which also contains the centuries-old Cathedral and Baptistery.

-Example: Idea Plus Hotel Savona, Grand Hotel des Anglais
+Hotel: Idea Plus Hotel Savona, Grand Hotel des Anglais or similar

 DAY 6 – Thursday Genoa – Monaco – Nice – Cannes – Avignon